 Hodson Developments now owns 90% of the site and will deliver the infrastructure for Phase 1.
 In addition, it has retained development land for the delivery of residential houses and the commercial aspects in Phase 1 and holds all of the land to be delivered in Phases 2-4.

-Fladgate real estate partner Nick Mumby led the team advising on the property and development aspects.
-Commenting on the transaction, Nick said: “We are delighted to have been involved in this project from such an early stage.
+Fladgate real estate team advised on the property and development aspects.
+Commenting on the transaction, the lead real estate partner said: “We are delighted to have been involved in this project from such an early stage.
 It was a tremendous undertaking to negotiate and co-ordinate all aspects of the transaction to enable them to fall into place on the same day.
 The whole team has had to adapt to deal with the complexities of such a large site, from drafting bespoke infrastructure agreements to preparing nearly 40 Land Registry applications.
 It is a real testament to the firm’s strength in depth and technical expertise.”

 The funding was structured and arranged by Mark Harris, CEO of SPF Private Clients, who identified a team of lenders who had the experience and the appetite to be involved in such a complex project.
 Under his expert guidance the borrower secured a specialised lending package for the project.

 The acquisition and initial development of the site has been funded by three separate lenders with the Homes & Communities Agency funding the infrastructure for the whole site and Titlestone providing funding for the land acquisition and initial building of 342 housing units.
 Close Brothers provided funding for the final land acquisition to complete the site assembly.